 This was seriously the easiest and quickest process.
 Basically all you need to do is cut the bottom of a stem of a healthy (but not too large) stem.
 I tried to do a couple that had 3 leaves on them.
 Be sure to cut beneath the node (the brown bump).
 That is where the roots will come from.

 After you cut it, you’ll likely lose one of the leaves depending on where it is cut.
 That’s ok!
 Simple fill up a vase or pot with some water and put them in.
 Be sure to completely cover the node with water.

 You could also put them directly in soil instead of doing water.
 I personally like to see the roots grow before potting it.
 That way I know they’re actually going to survive once I put it in a pot!

 Switch out your water about every week or so.
 This will encourage new roots to form.
 Mine grew roots in just a few weeks so it’s a super quick and easy process.
 I ended up leaving my monstera clippings in water for so long that I even got new growth and fresh leaves popping out!

 Another way to propagate your monstera is through it’s aerial roots.
 Simply cut the stem of the plant below the aerial roots.
 Put that in the water and the aerial root should start producing it’s own set of roots!

 And there you go!

-I hope this post helps you know everything you need to know about Monstera Propagation and Plant Care so you can add one to your home!
+I hope this post helps you know everything you need to know about Monstera Plant Care so you can add one to your home!
 Just remember, give them bright indirect light and not too much water and they should be very happy!
 They’re a very easy plant that create quite a statement in your home.
 I highly recommend them!